richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 The workaround for this is to use slots.
 Then inside of the slot, you can use native Mesop components.

 This allows you to place a click handler on the web component.
 And inside the web component, a native Mesop button can be rendered.
-The Mesop button itself does not do anything since just let the event bubbule to the click handler on the web component.
+The Mesop button itself does not do anything since we just let the event bubble up to the click handler on the web component.

 <img width="243" alt="Screenshot 2025-02-09 at 4 29 47 PM" src="https://github.com/user-attachments/assets/5b82194d-7231-4ce4-b1fa-07230ccbe26b" />